images 1 1

 The second way we increased targets was by adding new keywords to the account.

-Here are some of the ways we’ve found those keywords:
+Here are some of the ways we found those keywords:

 Keyword Harvesting

-This alone has increased the number of targets we have by 1521.
+This alone increased the number of targets we had by 1521.

 Reverse ASIN Lookup Tools

-A reverse ASIN lookup tool allows you to see what keywords your competitors index for, which makes it very useful for keyword research.
+A reverse ASIN lookup tool allows you to see what keywords your competitors index for, making it very useful for keyword research.

 All you have to do is input a competitor ASIN, we recommend using at least 5, and the tool will show you between 1000 to 10,000 keywords that they’re ranking for.

-Of course, not all of these keywords will be relevant, so we recommend adding filters like “only keywords within a certain rank range” or “Only keywords that include this phrase” and then also manually verifying the accuracy of remaining keywords.
+Of course, not all of these keywords will be relevant, so we recommend adding filters like “only keywords within a certain rank range” or “only keywords that include this phrase” and then manually verifying the accuracy of the remaining keywords.

 Top Search Terms Report